 A bitcoin faucet is a feature on websites that steadily drips bitcoin.
 For example, a website might dispense a fraction of a bitcoin every few minutes.
 It’s usually an extremely small amount, equivalent to a few cents or a dollar, awarded to one user every few minutes.

 This is often done as a promotional feature.
 If a faucet holds visitors on a website, it may translate to increased engagement, higher ad revenue or other benefits for the site’s owners that make it worthwhile.

-If you don’t mind viewing ads, actually enjoy the game you’re playing and have a lot of time to kill, the tiny bitcoin prizes might eventually add up.
+If you don’t mind viewing ads and actually enjoy the game you’re playing, the tiny bitcoin prizes might eventually add up.

 When you can get discounts or free money, it can be worth going out of your way to sign up for a service through an affiliate link instead of signing up directly.

 You have to work for it, so it’s not really free, but technically you’re also working for any bitcoin you might get from a faucet or as a game reward.
 There are different ways to do this: